We are currently seeking staff for the following summer 2018 positions.

 - Participate in an evaluation process to improve performance

-Camp parents fill a variety of vital roles at camp.They run canteen, comfort campers who get boo boos, hand out t-shirts, pack supplies for field trips, prepare shabbat challah, welcome guests to camp, and more!
+On-Site Adults/Camp Parents fill a variety of vital roles at camp.They run canteen, comfort campers who get boo boos, hand out t-shirts, pack supplies for field trips, prepare shabbat challah, welcome guests to camp, and more!
 Great job for a camper parent!

 Camp parents must be at camp Mondays, Tuesdays, Thursdays, and Fridays from 9:00am-4:00pm.